A novel algorithm for GPU-accelerated particle-mesh interactions implemented in the QUOKKA code: Numerical implementations: sink and supernova feedback particles

-Thus the normalised weight for each cell inside the accretion kernel is $\phi_{ijk} = w_{ijk} / \sum w_{ijk}$, where the sum runs over all cells inside the accretion kernel.
+where the sum runs over all cells inside the accretion kernel.
 Fourth, we increase the accretion rate in any cell where the density is high enough to violate the \citet{Truelove1997} condition for stability against artificial fragmentation, which requires that the density not exceed

 Here $J=0.25$ is the Jeans number required for stability, $c_s$ is the sound speed in the cell, and $\Delta x$ is the cell size.
 In cells for which $\rho_{ijk} > \rho_\mathrm{Tr}$, we increase the accretion rate enough to ensure that the density falls to $\rho_\mathrm{Tr}$, thereby ensuring that the calculation does not undergo artificial fragmentation.
 Putting these conditions together, our final expression for the accretion function for minimal hydrodynamics (for which the conserved quantities are density, momentum, and total energy) is